Roland-Rosier/pxvirt-proxmox-lxc-builder/docker_lxc/README.md

-# Tofu configuration to build an image containing Ansible and OpenTofu
+# Tofu configuration to build an image containing Docker

 The Linux Container images [https://images.linuxcontainers.org/](https://images.linuxcontainers.org/) rely on Cloud Init to be initialised and use systemd-networkd as the network settings manager.

-This takes an base image modified from a Linux Container image and adds Ansible and OpenTofu to it.
+This takes an base image modified from a Linux Container image and adds Docker to it.

+At present it adds the version of Docker available directly from Docker itself

 ```console
 $ tofu init